RayOct18/face_aligment/README.md

 then check the terminal, you will see<br />
 <code>pick the correct landmark up (r to remove all, s to save a temporary file):</code><br />
 - Input the index you want to preserve.<br />
-- If you don't want any landmark you can input `r`. <br />
+- If you don't want to preserve any landmark you can input `r`. <br />
-- If you want save file temporary just input `s`, when you start again, it will start with the index you ended.
+- If you want to save the file temporary, just input `s`, and when you start it again, it will start with the index you ended.

 ### Image filter
 If you just want to filter image<br />